 AIRPORT PICK UP

 For cancellations less than 48 hours before arrival no refund will apply.
 If when a student arrives at the airport, the Airport Pick Up service provider cannot be located, the student should contact the emergency telephone number.

-In such circumstances, the College agrees that if the student has advised our emergency contact that they have not been met at the Airport, and alternative arrangements are not made, then a full refund of this service fee will apply.
+In such circumstances, the College agrees that if the student has advised the emergency contact that they have not been met at the Airport, and alternative arrangements are not made, then a full refund of this service fee will apply.

 The student (and, where applicable, his or her parent or guardian):

-(iii) agrees that information relating to the student’s enrolment status at Taylors College’s partner universities (AUT University, Massey University, The University of Auckland), will be released to Taylors College staff, for the semester immediately following graduation from the Taylors College Auckland Foundation Year (AFY) programme.
+(c) agrees that information relating to the student’s enrolment status at Taylors College’s partner universities (AUT University, Massey University, The University of Auckland), will be released to Taylors College staff, for the semester immediately following graduation from the Taylors College Auckland Foundation Year (AFY) programme.
 This information may be used for such purposes as stated above.